 While COVID-19 has created challenges, everyone at Memorial Sloan Kettering has been working together to provide you with the best cancer care.
 This information answers some frequently asked questions about how COVID-19 may affect you, your health, and your cancer care.

 There are many types of coronaviruses.
 The type of coronavirus at the center of this outbreak is a new virus, called SARS-CoV-2, that causes the disease COVID-19.
 The disease can cause mild to severe respiratory (breathing) problems, which can be serious, especially in older people and people with other health problems, including cancer.Back to top

 COVID-19 spreads from person to person through droplets when a person with it coughs or sneezes close to another person, like the way the common cold or flu spreads.Back to top

 COVID-19 causes cold or flu-like symptoms.
 These may include fever, cough, breathing problems, body aches, and chills.
-Some people also report the loss of a sense of taste or smell, fatigue, headaches, sore throat, congestion (stuffy nose), runny nose, diarrhea, nausea, or vomiting.Back to top
+Some people also report losing their sense of taste or smell, fatigue, headaches, sore throat, congestion (stuffy nose), runny nose, diarrhea, nausea, or vomiting.Back to top

 People with cancer often have weakened immune systems.
 Having a weak immune system makes it harder for the body to fight off diseases.
 If you have cancer, it’s important for you and your family members to closely follow steps to protect yourself, especially when it comes to frequent handwashing.
 We recommend you speak with your healthcare provider if you have concerns about your risk for COVID-19 being higher as a result of current or past cancer treatment.Back to top